I have nerve damage caused by a long-term impinged nerve, more commonly known as a pinched nerve. This is my story.

 If the pinched nerve is causing painful muscle spasms, a prescription muscle relaxer sometimes helps.
 Injections of cortisone or other corticosteroids might help, too.
-I had high hopes for my first injection for pinched nerve treatment for the pinched nerve in my back, but I was really disappointed in the outcome.
+I had high hopes for my first epidural injection for pinched nerve treatment for the pinched nerve in my back, but I was really disappointed in the outcome.
 Getting the injection was no day at the beach, but I didn’t mind enduring it if it meant long-term relief.
-Unfortunately, the pinched nerve relief only lasted for about three weeks.
-Of course, those three weeks were wonderful, but I was expecting it to last longer.
+Unfortunately, the pinched nerve relief only lasted for about three days.
+Of course, those three days were wonderful, but I was expecting them to last longer.
 I guess I should feel lucky – the injections have no effect on some people.

 If you haven’t tried using a TENS unit, I definitely suggest giving that a try.
 My TENS unit doesn’t always help with nerve pain, but when it does, it’s great.
 Occasionally, when nothing else works, I have to take a prescription narcotic pain reliever.
 I also take Cymbalta daily, which helps with the pain of nerve damage, especially with peripheral neuropathy.

 My best friend had surgery for a pinched nerve in the neck, and it just made things worse.
 When my symptoms of nerve damage are screaming at me, I use just enough treatment to make the pain bearable.
-I know that I’ll never be completely pain free.
+I know that I’ll never be completely pain-free.
 It’s just something I’ve had to learn to live with.
 Of course, I could always take more pain pills and stay “zonked out” all the time, but I’d miss out on too much of life like that.
 Start off with the simplest and safest options, and if those don’t work, move to the next level of pinched nerve treatment.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.